MRichardson2000/eol_laptop_reminders/README.md

 💻 EOL Laptop Reminder Tool
 This script automates the process of identifying laptops nearing their end-of-life (EOL) and sends reminder emails to the helpdesk team.
 It helps ensure timely replacements and supports business continuity planning.

+-- THIS IS ON EBSFS005 (PRTG Server) --

 📦 Features
 - Scans a CSV file containing laptop inventory and EOL dates.
 - Identifies laptops due for refresh within the next 90 days.